 One of our clients, the Mechanical Contracting Education & Research Foundation (MCERF), received a grant from a generous corporate sponsor to launch a campaign to gather good stories from their varied stakeholders.
 These include contractors, manufacturer-suppliers, local executives of association affiliates across the country, educators who teach mechanical contracting, and students who may have future careers in the business.
 Once they launched “The MCERF Story” project, good stories began to turn up everywhere, from varied sources.
 We found good stories of dedicated faculty’s involvement in their students’ successes, family businesses that span multiple generations, and stories that illustrate how all the parts of MCERF function together to attract students to mechanical contracting and launch them on lifelong careers connected with the industry.
-This excerpt from a student stories video shows one of these students:

 Another Story Collection Technique Leading to Good Stories to Tell

 In another example highlighted by the blog Getting Attention!, the Robert Wood Johnson Foundation undertook a campaign to gather good stories.
 They focused on their 40th anniversary and soliciting stories through social media and email.
 This kind of open-ended campaign required some management, but yielded some wonderful stories.